Acton Works: History

 Cars for overhaul would arrive at a small platform near the trimming shop, where the seats would be removed for refurbishment.
 At the lifting shop, the car body would be lifted off its original bogies, and mounted onto accommodation bogies, which provided much more clearance below the car, so that items below the car floor could be accessed more easily.
 A system of haulage chains, mounted in channels underneath the workshop floors, was used to move the car bodies through the various workshops.
 Dirt and accumulated debris was removed by high-pressure air jets, before insulation testing of the electrical circuits was carried out.
 A traverser moved the body to one road of the car body shop, where there were facilities for removing and maintaining reciprocating compressors, door engines and valves, brake valves, drawgear, electrical equipment and other items requiring servicing.
 Cars then moved to the paint shop, until the advent of unpainted aluminium bodywork.

 In a separate workstream, the service bogies were stripped down into their component parts.
 Motors were taken to the motor shop, and when only the frames and wheelsets were left, ultrasonic testing of the axles was carried out.
-Badly worn types were removed, and new types fitted to the wheel centres.
+Badly worn tyres were removed, and new tyres fitted to the wheel centres.
 If the wear was less severe, the wheels were turned on a lathe to restore their profile.
 Once all the parts had been serviced, the bogies were reassembled on a conveyor, and stored until needed.
 The motor shop included facilities for complete reconditioning of traction motors, including rewinding armatures, and baking them at high temperatures to drive out all traces of moisture and harden the insulating varnish.
 Returning to the lifting shop, the motors were remounted in the bogies, and the car bodies were transferred back onto the service bogies, before final testing and the replacement of the seats.
 The works included a reconstruction shop, which was used for modernising old stock, or altering non-standard cars so that they more nearly matched a particular class of stock.
 There was also an experimental shop, which produced mock-ups of new designs, and a machine shop, where component parts for the repair or refurbishment of major items were made.